for mat and yoga studios

 A 200-hour teacher training over six months

-Configure the training as a cohort: 24 weekend sessions, a single payment with deposit + balance options, swap-a-date allowance, refund rules separate from drop-in.
+Configure the training as a cohort: 24 weekend sessions, one upfront payment with deposit + balance options, swap-a-date allowance, refund rules separate from drop-in.
 Cohort members get a different intake form from drop-in students.
-The cohort doesn't pollute the public schedule — it shows up only for enrolled students.
+The cohort doesn't clutter the public schedule — it shows up only for enrolled students.

 A regular member books her usual Tuesday flow

 Magic link login on her phone, two taps to confirm.
-The class shows capacity ('3 spots left') instead of a floor plan, because pick-a-spot is off for mat flows.
-Her intake is current (the 12-month re-attestation is on her radar but not due yet), so no friction at booking.
+The class shows how many spots are left ('3 spots left') instead of a floor plan, because pick-a-spot is off for mat flows.
+Her intake is current (her 12-month re-sign is coming up but not due yet), so no friction at booking.

 A student is travelling for six weeks

 She pauses her membership from her own account with one click.
-Reason capture (travel, injury, financial, other) and an auto-resume date.
+She picks a reason (travel, injury, financial, other) and an auto-resume date.
 The membership and any in-flight pack credits sit untouched.
 When she resumes, her schedule and class history are exactly where she left them.

 the things we get asked